AØKK08379U Advanced Macroeconomics: Structural Vector Autoregressive (VAR) Analysis (F)

 The course is part of the MSc programme in Economics, Financial line, symbolized by ‘F’.

-- The distinction between stationary and nonstationary VAR models.
+- Identify and distinguish between stationary and nonstationary VAR models.

-- The estimation, interpretation and identification of structural VAR models.
+- Estimate, interpretate and identificate the structural VAR models.

-- Be able to distinguish and assess alternative approaches to identify structural VARs.
+- Distinguish and assess alternative approaches to identify structural VARs.

 - Inference in structural VARs.

-- How to evaluate and compare empirical results from other approaches (DSGE models) with structural VARs.
+- Evaluate and compare empirical results from other approaches (DSGE models) with structural VARs.

 - Specify and estimate structural VAR models.

 - Estimate structural VAR models applying different types of identification and assess whether the model is exact-, under- or overidentified.

 - Apply structural VARs to the analysis of macroeconomic